 Beekeepers Must Report Notifiable Diseases

-The requirement to report notifiable pests and diseases exists in all states and territory legislation but it is included in the Code to reinforce this important obligation.
+The requirement to report detection or suspicion of notifiable diseases exists in all states and territory legislation but it is included in the Code to reinforce this very important obligation.
 The prompt reporting of notifiable diseases is essential for control and eradication.
 Governments also use disease reporting to compile disease prevalence data to support trade with interstate and overseas partners.

+Individual states and territories have different reporting requirements and/or exemptions for reporting notifiable diseases and all beekeepers must ensure that they are aware of these requirements and comply with them.

 REQUIREMENT